sdiehl/stephendiehl.com/posts/category1.md

 date: September 8, 2012
 ---

-### Forward
+### Forwar

-This is a multipart blog post on the structure of the pure mathematical field of Category theory and and how it relates to real world programming in Haskell.
+This is a multipart blog post on the structure of the mathematical field of Category theory and and how it relates to real world programming.

-Category theory distills the essense of a large variety of constructions in classical set theory to more abstract context which can be used to reason about the large scale structure of mathematics, physics, and computer science.
+Category theory distills the essense of a large variety of constructions in traditional set theory to more abstract context which can be used to reason about the large scale structure of mathematics, physics, and computer science.

-In a way some of the constructions in category theory are almost "too abstract" since they are often model very low-level universal properties of mathematics.
-This does often leave one questioning, what does this construction really mean?
-One might be tempted to then go back concrete set theory examples, but in doing so one might loose insight into the essential nature of the theory.

-In short, often times the best intuition is derived from looking at the constructions in their full abstraction, i.e. that they are nothing more than abstract symbols and processes of manipulation on those symbols.

 ### Categories